Cost to Register Trademark

 Trademark Registration Cost

-There are two types of trademark registrations in the USA— State trademarks and Federal trademarks.
-When a state trademark request gets filed with the state trademark office, the state trademark office reviews the application to see whether any state databases have conflicting registrations.
-State trademark registration is done considerably more quickly than federal trademark registration.
-Only trademarks utilized: in domestic or international trade are eligible for federal trademark protection.
-The filing fee currently ranges from $275 to $375, depending on the category of goods or services.
+There is one type of trademark registrations in the USA—Federal trademarks.
+When a federal trademark request gets filed with the federal trademark office, the federal trademark office reviews the application to see whether any state databases have conflicting registrations.
+The filing fee currently ranges from $225 to $400, depending on the category of goods or services.

 Meet some lawyers on our platform